muksiddheswar/Spam-Classifier/README.md

 - For a given mail calculate the log gaussian probability for each class.
 - Label with the highest probability wins.

-Each version has it's own branch.
-Master is the latest version.
-(And possibly under development.)

-_Working on making this project more generic._

 ## Version: V02_02
 - Add docstring and comments.